MarcCoquand/Blog/site/posts/allvariantsofvariants.md

 Now the compiler will force us to handle every possible action that can be performed by the view, great!

-## Polymorphic Variants, variants sliced up!
+## Polymorphic Variants, variants sliced up

 Variants must always tie to some type, it's impossible to create a `let cat = Cat` unless a `type catOrSomething = Cat...` is declared beforehand.
 Polymorphic variants do not have this constraint, they can exist independently